yannabraham/Radviz/cran-comments.md

 ## New release of Radviz package

-This is release 0.9.1 of Radviz, where we have made the following changes
+This is release 0.9.2 of Radviz, where we have made the following changes

- * fixed compilation errors for C++ code
+ * fixed testing errors for C++ code
  * import hexbin package to support ggplot2-driven geom_hex
- * anchors can now be filtered based on length
- * rescaling will issue a warning if points extend beyond some anchors
- * rescaling uses projected coordinates rather than trying to compute them again
- * Radviz object will include the transformation used in the creation of the object

 ## Test environments